fuinorg/ddd-cqrs-4-java-example/README.md

    ```

 ### Start command / query implementations
-Start one command and one query microservice.
+Start one command microservice and one query microservice - You can mix Quarkus & Spring Boot!

 - Quarkus Microservices
   - [Command](quarkus/command)